bluesky66-dev/kibana/src/core/TESTING.md

 ##### Functional Test Runner
 If your plugin relies on the elasticsearch server to store data and supports additional configuration, you can leverage the Functional Test Runner(FTR) to implement integration tests.
-FTR bootstraps an elasticsearch and a Kibana instance and runs the test suite against it.
+FTR bootstraps an elasticsearch and a HyperSec Kibana instance and runs the test suite against it.
 Pros:
 - runs the whole HyperSec stack
 - tests cross-plugin integration